bitovi/academy/src/docker/4-build-and-run-image/build-and-run-image.md

 my-node-app         latest              848464f1725a        5 seconds ago       944MB
 node                15                  b34e90f5c9c0        24 hours ago        935MB
 ```
-You'll notice there's also a `node:15` image in our registry.
+You’ll notice there’s also a `node:15` image in our registry.
 This is because we defined it as our base image in our `Dockerfile` (`FROM node:15`).
 It was pulled from Dockerhub so it can be used locally.

 ## Run our image
-We're finally ready to run our image.
+We’re finally ready to run our image.
 Open a terminal and run
 ```bash
 docker run --name my-container -p 8000:8000 -d my-node-app:latest
 ```
 - `--name my-container` gives our container a friendly name.
 If this is not provided, Docker will name the container for you.
-- `-p 8000:8000` publishes the container's internal port 8000 to our host machine's port 8000.
+- `-p 8000:8000` publishes the container’s internal port 8000 to our host machine’s port 8000.
 This will allow us to access the app from `localhost:8000`
 - `-d` runs the container in detached mode.
 This runs the process as a background process.
 - `my-node-app:latest` specifies what image we want to run.
 If this image does not exist in our local registry, Docker will try and find and download a match from [Dockerhub](https://hub.docker.com/).